guettli/git-tips/README.md

 GitLab, and Codeberg know the base branch of the current PR/MR.

-This script autodetects the hosting provider from the URL of the current branch remote, uses `gh`, `glab`, or `berg` to resolve that base branch, fetches it, then merges it into your current branch.
+This script autodetects the hosting provider from the URL of the current branch remote, uses `gh`, `glab`, or `berg` to resolve that base branch, then pulls it into your current branch.

 That is useful if you want to refresh your branch with the latest changes from the branch your PR targets, without typing `main` or another branch name.